 Be mindful of the academic rigor of Harvard courses when selecting courses.

 Pending enrollment availability, you may be able to transfer into a different class during the first few days of the summer term.
-You can get academic advice from your SSP resident dean during Opening Weekend and until the course-change period ends on June 22.
-Keep in mind that to drop/add (change) any course after June 19, you must meet with an SSP resident dean.
+You can get academic advice from your SSP Resident Dean the weekend before classes start.

-Students in on-campus housing may check-out and go home after they have completed their last academic requirement; they do not need to stay until August 5.
+Check-out is no later than noon/12 p.m. on Saturday, August 9.
+Students in on-campus housing may check-out and go home after they have completed their last academic requirement.

 Activities Beyond the Classroom